Part VIII – Beneath a Falling Sky

 “No!
 Per favo—”

-The Rossi’s Barn
+The Rossis’ Barn

-Marco had to find his own way.
+At seven, Marco had to find his own way.
+He was learning to be a man.
 His parents were gone, killed by the Germans at Collegluno.
 Other children still had their mothers or fathers that winter, but he had no one.
 The villagers tried to help—they had all known him, the lively boy everyone liked—but no one had much to give.

-At seven, Marco was learning to be a man.
 He learned how to find food, how to keep from being bullied or taken advantage of by the strange men now in town.
-He had heard some of the girls had spent nights with them to keep warm.
-He thanked God he hadn’t had to, and he kept his distance from them all.
+He heard that some of the girls had spent nights with them to keep warm.
+He thanked God he hadn’t needed to, and he kept his distance from them all.

 But a new enemy was coming.
 Even as they drank their grappa, the snow was coating the streets of Acquafondata in a white blanket.
 The old men sat by the window and watched the snow fall, lit up by the oil lamps in the plaza.